How School District Boundaries Work on Long Island

 - Confusing town boundaries with school district boundaries

-- Assuming boundaries are easy to change
+- Assuming district boundaries are easy to change

 These mistakes are especially common among: